THE PHONE OF THE WIND

 The Phone of the Wind is not a commercial project, in my life it has become an ongoing experiment in radical kinship.
 I accept monetary donations for materials, and material donations as well, including rot-resistant lumber and interesting old rotary phones if you happen to have one laying around.
 If you would like to discuss a visiting or permanent Phone of the Wind installation, or would like to brainstorm details for your own project, I welcome the opportunity to connect with you, send me an email: firstname.lastname@example.org.

 I have designed a soft-sided portable Phone of the Wind that I can bring to memorial gardens, sculpture parks, conferences, etc..
-I am currently in a design process to build site specific hard-sided Wind booths.
-If you would like one installed in your community or are interested in this process, please be in touch!
+I am available to collaborate and brainstorm with you about your design process to build and install site specific Wind Phones.
+If you would like to install a Phone in your community or are interested in visiting Wind Phones, please be in touch!
 To read a blog post about my adventure with this work:

 The original Phone of the Wind was conceived by a Japanese gardener, Itaru Sasaki, to cope with the loss of a cousin he missed having conversations with.
 He placed it in his garden.
 In 2011, after the Tohoku earthquake and tsunami that swept away so many lives in Japan, he moved the phone to a hillside overlooking the Pacific ocean, so that others could find comfort talking to loved ones who are gone.